AlexanderFabisch/pytransform3d_euroscipy2023/README.md

 * imitation learning - learning robotic motion from human demonstration
 * kinematics - translation of a human hand motion to a robotic hand
-* dynamics - simulation of a robot's forward dynamics
 * collision detection - between a robot arm and it's environment
 * state estimation - estimation of a robot's location and its uncertainty